owenthereal/gh/README.md

     Branching Commands:
-        checkout          Switch the active branch to another branch
+        checkout          Switch the active branch to another branch merge             Join two or more development histories (branches) together

     Remote Commands:
         clone             Clone a remote repository into a new directory